phazelift/strings.js/README.md

 > `<this> random( <string>/<number> amount, <array> asciiRange= Chars.ASCII_RANGE_ALL )`

 > Applies a random string with amount characters within asciiRange. asciiRange is an Array with two indices; [min, max].
-> If you want a custom range, you can better use: new Strings('mysecret007shuffle').shuffle()
 ```javascript
 // 10 random special characters
 console.log( new Strings().random(10, Strings.ASCII_RANGE_SPECIAL_1) );